Need a commercial loan for your small business but are overwhelmed by the terms and options? Check out the complete guide to commercial loans.

 Equipment Loans

 If you plan on buying equipment with your loan, you may want to consider an equipment loan.
-Equipment loans look a lot like term loans, but rather than being open-ended are specifically used to cover a percentage (85% is typical) of the cost of a specific piece of equipment.
+Equipment loans look a lot like term loans but are specifically used to cover a percentage (85% is typical) of the cost of equipment.

 Equipment loans use the equipment you’re purchasing as collateral, meaning you get the benefits (lower rates, longer terms) of a secured loan without putting up any of your own assets.